erlerobot/erle_gitbook_networking/host/README.md

 ## Host
 ---

-In this section you find the basic concepts of Host
+In this section you find the basic concepts of Host.